eunille/simple-gallery/README.md

-# 📚 Gallery API Documentation
+# 📚 Simple Gallery API Documentation

 A comprehensive RESTful API for a photo gallery application with user authentication, album management, and image upload capabilities.